 The Second Life of Friedrich Wilhelm Georg Platow

 1973 was an interesting year in DEFA’s history.
-It’s not as historically important as 1966, when a dozen films were either pulled or shot down while in production; and it lacks the prodigious output of 1961, which saw the release of twenty-five films.1 But if you are looking for a year that is representative of most aspects of DEFA, 1973 is a good place to look.
+It’s not as historically important as 1966, when a dozen films were either pulled or shot down while in production, and it lacks the prodigious output of 1961, which saw the release of twenty-five films.1 But if you are looking for a year that is representative of most aspects of DEFA, 1973 is a good place to look.
 It is the year that saw the first appearance of all-American Dean Reed in an East German film (Aus dem Leben eines Taugenichts), and the release Heiner Carow’s ground-breaking The Legend of Paul and Paula.
-In terms of genre films, it saw the release of a musical (No Cheating, Darling!), a fairytale film (Susanne and the Magic Ring), a western, (Apaches), a biopic (Copernicus), and a literary adaptation (Unterm Birnbaum).
+In terms of genre films, it saw the release of a musical (No Cheating, Darling!), a fairytale film (Susanne and the Magic Ring), a Western (Apaches), a biopic (Copernicus), and a literary adaptation (Unterm Birnbaum).
 Just for good measure, the year ended with one film getting banned for the usual stupid reasons (The Dove on the Roof).
 The only things really missing from that line-up are a spy movie and a science fiction film.

 Das zweite Leben des Friedrich Wilhelm Georg Platow

 The Second Life of F.W.G.
-Platow uses film stock in an usual way.
+Platow uses film stock in an unusual way.
 Everything is in color except for the scenes where Platow (and, in one case, his son) are either working or involved with co-workers.
 Those scenes are in black-and-white.
 Thus, Platow’s childhood (which is where most directors would use black-and-white), his internment on the Eastern Front, and his time at the academy are all in color.
 Perhaps this is to indicate the drab nature of the jobs, or to show the simpler, black-and-white nature of a daily routine.
 It works either way.
 The one exception to this is the scene where Malvine’s backstory is revealed.
 This scene is also black-and-white.
 Is the filmmaker suggesting that her previous life was a job?
 Or was it simply to separate the scene from those that come before and after it?

 Das zweite Leben des Friedrich Wilhelm Georg Platow

 The film is directed by Siegfried Kühn, a talented director who also gave us The Actress.
 He started his adult life as a mining engineer, but changed careers during a stay in Berlin.
 Kühn made up for lost time, plunging into his film studies with a fervor, studying at the film school in Babelsberg and under Sergei Gerasimov at the Moscow Institute of Cinematography (renamed the Gerasimov Institute of Cinematography in 1986).
 Kühn was not a particularly prolific filmmaker, and it would be five years after graduating from the film school in Moscow before he’d start working regularly for DEFA, working in theater at first, where he further honed his skills working with actors.
-Kühn hit his stride as a director around the time that wall came down, which brought his career to a screeching halt, from which he never recovered.
+Kühn hit his stride as a director around the time that the Wall came down, which brought his career to a screeching halt, from which he never recovered.

 Playing the cynical but sympathetic Malvine is Gisela Hess in her only theatrical film appearance.
-Aside from a couple television show appearances in East Germany, Hess has spent her career on stage at Theater Magdeburg.
-In 1982, her sister was sentence to two years and eight months for trying to immigrate to West Germany without exit papers.2
+Aside from a couple of television show appearances in East Germany, Hess has spent her career on stage at Theater Magdeburg.
+In 1982, her sister was sentenced to two years and eight months for trying to immigrate to West Germany without exit papers.2

 The Puhdys